githubEdit

 Can I use my existing kubectl configuration?

-Obol Stack uses an isolated kubeconfig file at ~/.config/obol/kubeconfig.yaml.
-This prevents conflicts with your existing Kubernetes configuration.
+Obol Stack uses an isolated kubeconfig at ~/.config/obol/kubeconfig.yaml.
+To use it with standard kubectl:

 How do I persist data across cluster restarts?